-In general, interns contract for about 50-53% of their 40 hour work week providing direct service (clinical, consultative and supervisory), 20% receiving training and supervision, and 20% in case management or center management activities.
+In general, interns contract for about 50% of their 40 hour work week providing direct service (clinical, consultative and outreach activities), 20% receiving training and supervision, and the remainder in emphasis area focus, clinical documentation or center management activities.
 To ensure interns are eligible for licensure in any state the internship program has an expectation that interns accrue 1500 hours by the completion of the internship year.
 Interns may opt for an additional unpaid but supervised four hours of professional development work experience per week (beyond the 40 hours) to ensure they reach their final 1500 hours by the end of the internship year, and help meet the 2000 hours required in other states.
 Additionally, consistent with requirements of the California Board of Psychology, interns must keep a weekly log of their service hours.
 The total number of hours signed off on at the conclusion of the doctoral internship year comes directly from the number of hours logged.